CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: Introduction

 In this work, we present a two-stage heterogeneous ensemble, combining cross-model self-consistency (SC) with a novel post-hoc mechanism, Deliberative Complexity Gating (DCG), which adaptively adjusts decision confidence using behavioral signals derived from model responses, including response-length-based ambiguity indicators.
 Unlike approaches that increase reasoning through additional agents or iterative debate, our method leverages model diversity and lightweight deliberation control to improve robustness in ambiguity detection.

-Experimental results show that this design achieves strong performance for political interview clarity classification, highlighting the effectiveness of adaptive deliberation and heterogeneous ensembles, achieving a prediction score of 0.85 for Subtask 1, ranking 3rd out of 41 submissions.
+Experimental results show that this design achieves strong performance for political interview clarity classification, highlighting the effectiveness of adaptive deliberation and heterogeneous ensembles, achieving Macro-F1 of 0.85 for Subtask 1, ranking 3rd out of 41 submissions and tied with the second-best reported score.
 Our system's code is publicly available\footnote{\url{https://github.com/tzouvarasc/CSE-UOI-at-SemEval-2026-Task-6}}.